 In 2023, it’s expected that the Pilot will be doneover anew.
 This all complete with new styling in order to update towards newer models in the Honda lineup.
 Like the much more compact CR-V SUV and the Civic sedan.

-Likely, Honda’s Pilot TrailSport will debut in 2022 of fall while going on sale in 2023.
+Likely, the Honda Pilot TrailSport will debut in 2022 of fall while going on sale in 2023.

 The TrailSport comes with gloss black badging ad grille with orange-accented TrailSport emblems.
 The theme therefore coming with so much of an orange color on the inside that it can contrast stitching while also showcasing embroidered headrests with spruced up and sensible cubby-laden cabin.
 This won’t quite match the finery that shows up in the Accord and the Civic.